Indications

 Monitoring

 Cannabinoids are generally not monitored regularly except for some patients who require routine drug screening or present with suspicion of drug overdose or abuse.
 The most common diagnostic test for cannabinoid detection is the urine drug screen (UDS), which detects THC and CBD metabolites.
-Otherwise, owing to differences in metabolism, mode of administration detection, and frequency of use may cause detection times to vary significantly between patients.
+Otherwise, differences in metabolism, mode of administration detection, and frequency of use may cause detection times to vary significantly between patients.
 Besides UDS, monitoring is otherwise based mainly on symptoms of intoxication and overdose.

 Toxicity